 Attend tutor training sessions led by Bespoke Education as requested by the HomeWorks team.

 Build strong rapport with scholars and show personal interest in their academic success and growth.

-Notify the head tutor and submit your absence and substitution request on TutorMatch in advance so that a substitute tutor can be found.
+Notify the head tutor in advance so that a substitute tutor can be found.
 In the event of an unexpected absence, please send a slack message to all of the coordinators.
-If a volunteer tutor consistently neglects his/her/their responsibilities, the volunteer or tutor may be dismissed.
+If a volunteer tutor consistently neglects their responsibilities, the volunteer or tutor may be dismissed.

 Strength in either high school level mathematics, english language arts, high school level sciences, high school level history, foreign languages, etc.

-Enrollment in a teacher preparation program is desirable but not required.
+Enrollment in a teacher preparation program and/or professional working experience are desirable but not required.